 We strongly recommend against working with a project from within the synchronized storage area, meaning that you should never open a project file directly from the cloud folder (e.g. your Dropbox folder).
 Instead, we recommend copying the project to a location that is not synchronized, e.g. to your desktop, and then copying it back to your cloud service when you have finished working on it.

-Especially when working with a Mac computer we cannot guarantee that project files will not be damaged by your cloud service beginning a synchronisation process while your MAXQDA project is open, which may corrupt the project.
+We cannot guarantee that project files will not be damaged by your cloud service beginning a synchronisation process while your MAXQDA project is open, which may corrupt the project.